From Natural Language to Simulations: Applying GPT-3 Codex to Automate Simulation Modeling of Logistics Systems: Experiments

 \section{Experiments}

 This chapter is structured as follows.
 First, the OpenAI API is introduced.
 Second, the framework based on the OpenAI API is proposed.
-Last, the framework is applied to generate simulation models of logistics systems given the description in English.
+Last, the framework is applied to generate simulation models of inventory and queuing systems given the description in English.
+English is chosen because GPT-3 is the most proficient in it \citep{brown_language_2020}.
+Besides, English is the international language of engineering and science that most potential users should be able to understand.
+Python is selected for the same reason, GPT-3 Codex is the most proficient in Python 3 \citep{chen_evaluating_2021}.